liltong97/Halve/_posts/2017-02-21-d3-exploration.md

 **Mean Changes in IUCN Status By Country:**
 <iframe src="https://cdn.rawgit.com/liltong97/1d5fbba13346bfba0d57733941731bc0/raw/5bdb1ffe8298a318b390cc3071312178d2adcb3e/index.html" width="100%" height ="400px" marginwidth="0" marginheight="0" scrolling="no" class="d3_map"></iframe>

+(If you're on mobile, this is horribly broken and for that I apologize.
+It's definitely a work in progress.)

 ### What's an IUCN Status?
 The International Union for Conservation of Nature (IUCN) is the organization that determines which species are considered "endangered" or not.
 In fact, there are 7 categories an animal can be placed in (ranging from least concern -> extinct).